 - What qualities do you want people to associate with your company?

 Take the time to get to know your target audience, including their needs, preferences, and desires.
 Instead of assuming that you know that they think, ask them about what they think.
+Jeff Bezos said, “Branding is what people say about you when you’re not in the room.”

 Aim for Cohesion Instead of Consistency

 Consistency is a great place to start.
 No one will be able to recognize your brand without consistent logos, fonts, and colors.
 Yet, most companies stop there and don’t consider the notion of cohesion.
 Don’t get too hung up on making all your content look the same as long as it conveys your brand.
 For example, if your brand aims to be casual and playful, it’s okay to change up the color scheme for a new ad campaign as long as you stay true to your image.
+Your goal is have your brand integrated throughout all you do, to stand out among the competition!

 Get Everyone Involved

 Integrating a brand into all aspects of a company means that everyone must be on board.
 Having a marketing or design team form a brand isn’t enough to carry that brand through the whole business.
 Think about a retailer that offers elegant, high end clothing for professional women.
 The hourly workers who staff the store must understand the branding just as well as the developers who designed the retailer’s website.
-Think about creating and distributing brand guidelines and holding company wide presentations to keep all employees on the same page.
+Think about creating and distributing brand guidelines and holding company wide discussions to keep all employees on the same page.

 Provide the Proper Resources